eslint/markdown/docs/rules/no-html.md

 ## When Not to Use It

-If you aren't concerned with empty links, you can safely disable this rule.
+If you aren't concerned with HTML tags, you can safely disable this rule.

 ## Prior Art